jangari/REDCap_survey_director/README.md

 https://panelprovider.com/survey/<yourID>?complete=true&duration=[survey-duration]&follow-up=[event_2_arm_1][survey-url:welcome]
 ```

+### Debugging

+Due to the nature of the `redcap_survey_complete` hook, debugging using the traditional method of outputting information to the JavaScript console is not possible.
+Instead, debug mode will send information to the REDCap project log.
+For this reason, it is recommended that you do not enable debug mode in Production projects, so that the project log does not contain this information.

+Debugging events will display the survey, event (if longitudinal), instance (if repeating), directive ID, condition and whether it was evaluated as true or false, and fully constructed target URL.
+If a survey or a directive is not enabled, the debug log will also include that information.

 ## Todo

 It would be nice to have a graphical interface in which this module's settings can be more intuitively configured, since the standard External Module Framework's module configuration dialogue can be confusing with multiple levels of sub-settings.